 For example, while trying to heal our relationship one of the times, I once asked him what he would like me to do that he would recognize as caring or loving or enjoying things together.
 He said that he loves reading and said that I never share books with him.
 This was absurd, as I had shared over a dozen books with him at that point.
 He didn’t remember any of them.

-He had been trying to get me to watch films and videos with him for a long time and after his first affair, at some point when conversation was not an option that went well with him, I adopted this.
+He had been trying to get me to watch films and videos with him for a long time and after his first affair, at some point when conversation was rarely productive, I adopted this.
 I quickly learned that he would start watching the film, then simply ignore it and get busy on his phone, missing the plot altogether.
 He had no recollection of several films we saw together later.

 He insisted on putting the son’s hospital bills on his card, as it got him points.
 I later helped him pay this off to the best of my ability and he insisted that as a parent, he wanted to spend for the child.
 Later, he would reference these as things he did for us, as though he paid for all the expenses on his own.
 At the same time, he has no recollection of endless expense and efforts put toward getting a specialized diet to control his blood sugar without medication.
 He has no recollection of the early days of our relationship when even as a struggling single mother, I shouldered the expenses of the household and ensured that he did not spend while he was here, because he was usually broke.
 He did not start contributing to anything till he got his high paying job, and alarmed at his constantly high credit card bills, I suggested he start a habit of contributing toward household expenses.
 I have given him money on occasion before the job.
 He does not remember.
 He does not remember any expenses toward accommodating his needs in the household.
 He does not shoulder household expenses exclusively.
 My mother, he and I contributed.
 However, if I wanted attention from him, he had no time for “my demands”, because he was busy “putting bread and butter on the table”.
 No recognition that all the adults in the home were doing it and I was also ensuring the management of said home and meeting everyone’s needs in addition to that.